|Bicycling Street Smarts|

 How, then, do you get a powerful stop without risk?
 There's a trick to learn.
 Use the rear wheel as a signal to tell you how hard to apply the front brake.
 You become an antilock braking system for your bicycle.

 Practice on your bicycle in an empty parking lot.
-Squeeze the front lever three times as hard as the rear, while increasing force on both brake levers at the same time.
-With your light force on the rear brake lever, you're braking the rear wheel only lightly.
+Squeeze the front lever three times as hard as the rear, at first lightly.
+Increase force on both brake levers at the same time.

 For a powerful stop, squeeze the brake levers harder and harder - the front always three times as hard as the rear.
 The rear wheel will eventually skid.
 But by this time, most of the weight will be off the rear wheel, so it will skid only lightly.
 You won't wear a big bald spot in the rear tire - though you will feel and hear the skid.

 The rear wheel's skidding is your signal to release the front brake a little, transferring weight toward the rear to reduce skidding and avoid pitchover.
-Once the rear wheel stops skidding, squeeze the front brake harder.
-Continuously adjust the force on the front brake lever to keep the rear wheel just below the point of skidding.
+Once the rear wheel stops skidding, squeeze the front brake lever harder again.
+Continuously adjust the force on the front brake lever to keep the rear wheel from skidding constantly .

 This is your braking technique for straight-ahead stops on clean, dry pavement.
 Under these conditions the front wheel will never skid, so you can adjust the front brake to keep the bike under control.